 Unitarian Universalist Origins: Our Historic Faith

-A pamphlet by Mark W. Harris (purchase).
+A pamphlet by Mark W. Harris (Purchase this Pamphlet for your congregation.)

 Unitarians and Universalists have always been heretics.
 We are heretics because we want to choose our faith, not because we desire to be rebellious.
 “Heresy” in Greek means “choice.”
 During the first three centuries of the Christian church, believers could choose from a variety of tenets about Jesus.
 Among these was a belief that Jesus was an entity sent by God on a divine mission.
 Thus the word “Unitarian” developed, meaning the oneness of God.
 Another religious choice in the first three centuries of the Common Era (CE) was universal salvation.
 This was the belief that no person would be condemned by God to eternal damnation in a fiery pit.
-Thus a Universalist believed that all people will be saved.
+Thus, a Universalist believed that all people will be saved.
 Christianity lost its element of choice in 325 CE when the Nicene Creed established the Trinity as dogma.
 For centuries thereafter, people who professed Unitarian or Universalist beliefs were persecuted.

 This was true until the sixteenth century when the Protestant Reformation took hold in the remote mountains of Transylvania in eastern Europe.
 Here the first edict of religious toleration in history was declared in 1568 during the reign of the first and only Unitarian king, John Sigismund.
-Sigismund’ s court preacher, Frances David, had successively converted from Catholicism to Lutheranism to Calvinism and finally to Unitarianism because he could find no biblical basis for the doctrine of the Trinity.
+Sigismund’s court preacher, Frances David, had successively converted from Catholicism to Lutheranism to Calvinism and finally to Unitarianism because he could find no biblical basis for the doctrine of the Trinity.
 Arguing that people should be allowed to choose among these faiths, he said, “We need not think alike to love alike.”

 In sixteenth-century Transylvania, Unitarian congregations were established for the first time in history.
 These churches continue to preach the Unitarian message in present-day Romania.
 Like their heretic forebears from ancient times. these liberals could not see how the deification of a human being or the simple recitation of creeds could help them to live better lives.
 They said that we must follow Jesus, not worship him.